ennis2001/Week-40---Portfolio-II/README.md

   + `Korean`
   + `Japanese`

-## README.md (This File)
+## README.md ##
-+ Documentation: Compiled detailed documentation on changes, additions, and improvements made to the original implementation, + Game Mechanics Overview: Included a rundown for the game mechanics and instructions on how to play the game, ensuring users have clear guidance on gameplay.
++ Documentation: Compiled detailed documentation on changes, additions, and improvements made to the original implementation,
++ Game Mechanics Overview: Included a rundown for the game mechanics and instructions on how to play the game, ensuring users have clear guidance on gameplay.